Flowtrade-quant/QuantowerKB/quantower-algo/strategies-manager.md

 ---
-description: Run your strategies in Quantower like a pro
+description: Run your strategies in FlowTrade like a pro
 ---

 # Strategies manager